allstarschh/allstarschh.github.io/_posts/2022-11-01-import-maps.md

 ---
 ## Explanation in depth
 Let's explain the terms first.
-The string literal "app.mjs" in the above examples is called *[Module Specifier]* in ECMA Script.
-And the map which maps "app.mjs" to a URL is called *[Module Specifier Map]*.
+The string literal "app.mjs" in the above examples is called *[Module Specifier]* in ECMA-Script, and the map which maps "app.mjs" to a URL is called *[Module Specifier Map]*.

 An import map is an object with two optional items:
 - **_imports_**, which is a *module specifier map*.